Banner: What's in demand?

 Looking for a job?
 Many employers are hiring.

-In January 2025, employers added 143,000 new jobs across the United States (similar to the average monthly gain of 166,000 in 2024).
-The unemployment rate remained relatively steady at 4 percent.
+In March 2025, employers added 228,000 new jobs across the United States.
+The unemployment rate remained relatively steady at 4.2 percent.

-The U.S. Department of Labor reported that most of the new jobs in January were in two areas:
+The U.S. Department of Labor reported that most of the new jobs in March were in these areas:

 • Health care